About this Install Guide

 >>>

-Enter exit() to leave interpreter.
+Enter exit() to leave the interpreter:

 exit()